mattronix/kubeflip/README.md

 - The installer may need sudo privileges for system-wide installation
 - Check file permissions with `ls -la /usr/local/bin/kubeflip`

+### Cannot delete context
+- Check if context is locked with `kubeflip list`
+- Unlock with `kubeflip unlock <name>` before removing
+- Cannot delete the currently active context - switch to another first

 ## Contributing

 Feel free to submit issues and pull requests to improve kubeflip!